Stacked-Org/stacked-docs/docs/feature-guides/stacked-setup.md

 }
 ```

 In that file we define a class called App and we annotate it with `StackedApp`.
 This annotation class takes in `routes` and `dependencies`.
+This is all generated for you when you create an app with the cli.